Midfoot Arthrodesis

 TECH FIG 1 • Preoperative radiographs of 38-year-old woman with postoperative midfoot arthritis secondary to chronic Lisfranc injury.
 A. AP view.
 B. Oblique view (note distortion to cuboid: chronic nutcracker injury).
 C. Lateral view.

 TECH FIG 2 • Dorsal medial approach.
 A. Extensor hallucis brevis (EHB) muscle elevated.
 B. Immediately deep to EHB is the deep neurovascular bundle.
 C-E. Preparing medial aspect of TMT joints.
 C. Sharp elevator for first TMT joint.
-(Note: toes at top of to CD.
-Rongeur in junction between base of second metatarsal and first cuneiform (it is important to be sure the second metatarsal fully reduces).
+(Note: toes at top of A to C) D. Rongeur in junction between base of second metatarsal and first cuneiform (it is important to be sure the second metatarsal fully reduces).
 E. Drill to penetrate subchondral bone.
 The second TMT joint is prepared in a similar manner.
 Dorsolateral approach. (continued)

 67

 TECH FIG 2 • (continued) F. Interval identified.
 G. Superficial peroneal nerve branches are identified and protected.
 H,I. Preparation of third TMT joint.
 H. Sharp elevator to remove residual cartilage.
 I. Drilling subchondral bone.
-(Note: toes at right side of to I)
+(Note: toes at right side of F to I)

 Reducing the Deformity